MihaiAC/electron-goal-tracker/README.md

 Implemented features:

 - Basic progress bar, incrementing with left click;
-- Menu for editing existing progress bars and adding new ones; (accessible through right-clicking a bar or clicking "Add new bar" button);
+- Menu for editing existing progress bars and adding new ones; (accessible through right-clicking a bar or clicking "Add new bar" button).
+Current customization options:
+  - completed / remaining colors;
+  - text;
+  - % to add on click;
+  - set progress to custom value;
 - Bars can now be re-arranged with drag and drop (through dnd-kit);
 - React process is now correctly stopped when the main window is closed;